An Efficient, Reliable and Observable Collective Communication Library in Large-scale GPU Training Clusters: Introduction

-We implement and open-source \X at Github \cite{vccl-github}.
-We evaluate the CC and LLM training performance in a production cluster.
-Experimental results show that, compared with NCCL, the DPDK-like design of \X can deliver 23.4\% higher P2P throughput and 28.5\% lower P2P latency, as well as improve the training throughput by 6.02\%.
-When RDMA NIC (RNIC) port failures occur, \X's primary-backup QP mechanism can maintain 76.6\% CC throughput and almost the same training performance as in normal conditions, which does not crash the entire training process.
-For RDMA network anomalies, \X's window-based monitor can capture transient throughput drops in $O(\mu s)$ granularity with low system overhead.
-We deploy \X in our customers' clusters over several months, and present several experiences and lessons when integrating \X with real-world large-scale GPU clusters.
-We hope this work can give communities more insights on the production-level CCL in LLM training.
+We implement and open-source \X at Github \cite{vccl-github}. \X has been deployed in multiple large-scale training clusters that we operate, with the largest deployment scaling to 24K GPUs.
+Experimental results show that, compared to NCCL, \X delivers higher bandwidth while reducing inter-node small-message latency by 18.9\% on average.
+Besides, real-world results show that the SM-free design of \X improves end-to-end training throughput by up to 5.28\% against NCCL.
+When RDMA NIC (RNIC) port failures occur, \X's primary-backup QP mechanism can maintain the majority of CC throughput and almost the same training performance as in normal conditions, with production-level data indicating that it can reduce GPU time wastage by nearly 90\%.
+For transient network anomalies, \X's window-based monitor accurately pinpoint network stragglers without misclassifying other anomalies in $O(\mu s)$ granularity with low system overhead.
+Furthermore, we also share several experiences and lessons when integrating \X with large-scale GPU clusters, hoping this work can give communities more insights on the production-level CCL in LLM training.

 The main contributions of this work include: